One day of Naval History and Wine in Fredericksburg, Texas

 Grape Creek wine tasting

 Grape Creek is a wine club vineyard, so you cannot buy their wines except through the wine club or at its locations in Fredericksburg or Georgetown.
 There are four wine clubs: The Black Label Club, The Mixed Club, The White Label Club, and The Sweet Club.
 They will ship or you can pick up at their two locations.
-The clue ships five times year in 3, 6 or 12 bottle shipments.
+The clue ships 5 times a year in 3-, 6-, or 12-bottle shipments.

 Grape Creek Crew